The Vikings Return

 Meanwhile, as Florence of Worcester reports, Edmund was enjoying considerable success in Wessex:

-… being gladly welcomed by the whole population, he quickly reduced it under his dominion; and a great number of the English people, hearing of this, hastened to make spontaneous submission to him.… So, abandoning the siege [of London] for a time, and leaving a portion of the army to guard the ships, they [the Danes] marched into Wessex with such speed that King Edmund Ironside had no time to muster his army.
-Nevertheless, with the troops which in this short time he had got together, he boldly marched into Dorsetshire against them, trusting in God for help, and attacking them at a place called Penselwood, near Gillingham, routed them and put them to flight.
-After Midsummer, having again assembled a larger army than before, he boldly resolved to attack Cnut, and fell in with him at a place called Sherston, in Hwiccia. —
+… being gladly welcomed by the whole population, he quickly reduced it under his dominion; and a great number of the English people, hearing of this, hastened to make spontaneous submission to him… So, abandoning the siege [of London] for a time, and leaving a portion of the army to guard the ships, they [the Danes] marched into Wessex with such speed that King Edmund Ironside had no time to muster his army.
+Nevertheless, with the troops which in this short time he had got together, he boldly marched into Dorset against them, trusting in God for help, and attacking them at a place called Penselwood, near Gillingham, routed them and put them to flight.
+After Midsummer, having again assembled a larger army than before, he boldly resolved to attack Cnut, whom he encountered in Hwiccia, at a place called Sherston.[*] —

 Drawing up his army as the nature of the ground and the strength of his force required, he [Edmund] posted all the best men in the foremost ranks, placing the remainder of the army in reserve, and, addressing each by name, exhorted and entreated them to remember that they were about to fight for their country, their children, their wives, and their homes, and by an excellent address stirred-up the courage of his troops; then he ordered the trumpets to sound and the army to advance by degrees.
 The enemy’s army did the like.
 When they came to a spot where they could join battle, the hostile standards met with tremendous uproar; they fought with sword and spear, and with the greatest obstinacy.
 Meanwhile King Edmund Ironside exerted himself to the utmost in the foremost ranks, provided for every emergency, fought hard in person, often struck down an enemy, and fulfilled at one and the same time the duties of a brave soldier and an able general.